MariaDB/MySQL External Replication

 In case you have multiple errors you would need to repeat the steps above (preferred) or set SQL_SLAVE_SKIP_COUNTER

-(which corresponds to skipping the next N events from the primary) to something greater.
+(which corresponds to skipping the next N events from the primary) to a larger value.